paul-hammant/tbd/content/vcs-choices/index.md

 most valuable branch, and once cloned to your local workstation, the repo gains a nickname of 'origin'.

-An effective Trunk Based Development strategy, for Git, depends on the developer maintaining a fork of the origin (and of master within), and Pull-Requests being the place that ready to merge commits are code reviewed, before being consumed back into origin:master.
+An effective Trunk Based Development strategy, for Git, depends on the developer maintaining a fork of the origin (and of master within), and Pull-Requests being the place that ready to merge commits are code reviewed, **before** being consumed back into origin:master.
+Other branching models use the same Pull-Request process for code-reviews too - it is the normal way of working with Git since GitHub rolled out the feature.

 Historically, Git and Mercurial were not great at maintaining a zipped history size greater that 1GB.
 Many teams have reported that they have a repository size larger than that, so opinions differ.
 One way that you can reach